-Composers, librettists, singers, actors, choirs, dancers, orchestra, conductors, production and technical teams from the whole world, light and space.
+Composers, librettists, singers, actors, choirs, dancers, orchestra, conductors, production and technical teams, light and space.
 All that and a series of zeros in the budget of the opera festival.
-This year already for the fifth time at the following venues in Ostrava: Antonín Dvořák Theatre, Jiří Myron Theatre, Brick House of Mine Hlubina and for the first time at Pavilon G located of the Černá louka Exhibition Grounds – eight performances in five days, that is NODO / New Opera Days Ostrava, June 26-30, 2020.
+This year already for the fifth time at the following venues in Ostrava: Antonín Dvořák Theatre, Jiří Myron Theatre, Brick House of Hlubina Coal Mine and for the first time also in the Compress Hall in the same area – five performances in three days, that is NODO / New Opera Days Ostrava, August 28-30, 2020.

 The composer and in fact the artist in general needs the support of his or her surroundings as well as insightful, critical commentary from those who watch his or her work being performed.
 In the collaborative projects between the Ostrava Center for New Music and the National Moravian-Silesian Theatre, we are constantly trying to build such an environment.
 It is precisely what we need to create the prerequisites for the emergence of an extraordinary work of art.
 We are hopeful that you will become a part of this environment at NODO 2020.